sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/0350 - prompt.md

 ---

 To [troubleshoot LLM extractions](doc:troubleshoot-llms), you can configure the full prompt that Sensible inputs to a large language model (LLM).
-A *full prompt* is the combination of a user-author prompted and additional back-end LLM prompts.
+A *full prompt* is the combination of user-author LLM prompts and additional back-end prompts.

 In detail, when you write a prompt using an LLM-based method, Sensible creates a full prompt using the following: